Knowledge Fusion of Large Language Models Via Modular SkillPacks: Methodology

+The parameters after this two-stage adaptation are denoted $\theta_{\text{tgt}}^\star$, and we define the difference from the original parameters as the \textbf{delta parameters}: which captures the task-specific adaptation knowledge and serves as the foundation for subsequent modular compression and transfer.

-To enable efficient storage and transfer, we compress $\Delta\theta$ using a \textbf{module-aware adaptive compression} strategy.
-Each submodule $m \in \mathcal{M}$ is compressed with a dedicated operator $C_m(\cdot)$, selected based on the module’s characteristics.
-The compression may involve pruning, low-rank decomposition, or quantization, where the quantization bitwidth is adaptively assigned according to the importance of each component.
-The resulting compressed update is: $ \widehat{\Delta\theta} = \{ C_m(\Delta\theta_m) \}_{m \in \mathcal{M}}, $ which we denote as the final \emph{SkillPack}—a compact, transferable representation of the acquired task knowledge, suitable for heterogeneous model fusion and continual learning, as shown in Figure~\ref{fig:method}.
+To enable efficient storage and transfer, we compress $\Delta\theta$ using a \textbf{module-specific adaptive strategy}.
+Each submodule $m \in \mathcal{M}$ is compressed with a dedicated operator $C_m(\cdot)$, selected based on its functional role and sensitivity.
+The compression may involve pruning, low-rank decomposition, or quantization, with bitwidth adaptively assigned according to the importance of each component.
+The resulting compressed update is: